dancras/Doubles/README.markdown

  *   Failures triggered by the library will fail tests in phpunit with an E code rather than an F code.

+ *   PHP 5.4 features eg. "callable" type hint are currently not supported.

 Reference
 ---------